 Essential reading: 20 wearable tech startups to look out for

 Now wearable tech startups are getting a helping hand too from some high profile investors whose involvement (financially and in name) can only be a good thing.

 These are just some of the A-listers and athletes that decided to open up the wallet and show some love to the wearable tech startup scene.

 Ashton Kutcher and Muse

 Kutcher has a pretty good track record when it comes to funding up and coming startups.
-He's invested in the likes of Spotify, Airbnb and also added the brain sensing Muse headband to that list.
+He's invested in the likes of Spotify, Skype, Airbnb and also added the brain sensing Muse headband to that list.